 The input file, w2_habitat.npt (or w2_con.csv), is read by the CE-QUAL-W2 model when ‘HABTATC’ is set to ‘ON’ in the control file, w2_con.npt.
 This file allows the model user to compute habitat volumes for various fish species and to evaluate volume-weighted averages of eutrophication parameters and examine first order sediment oxygen uptake as predicted by the model.

-The file, w2_habitat.npt, is set up as a text file in free format with commas delimiting fields with titles between lines explaining the following lines.
-Each fish species is given a temperature target, both a low and a high target, and a dissolved oxygen target not to go below.
+The file, w2_habitat.npt, is set up as a text file in free format, with commas delimiting fields and titles between lines explaining the following lines.
+Each fish species is given a temperature target, both a low and a high target, and a dissolved oxygen target to not go below.
 In case the model user is not modeling dissolved oxygen, the oxygen limits are ignored.
 Note that the time of output of all these variables and volumes are at the frequency of the time series frequency output (TSR files).

 An example file is shown below: